Enjoy Leiden’s Canals and Waterways

 Boat Cruises in Leiden

 If you’re not satisfied with viewing the waterways on one of Leiden’s 88 bridges, then Leiden’s city water cruises are a great choice.
-For instance, Schuitjevaart or the Rembrandt Shipping Company.
+For instance, the canal cruises offered by the Rederij Rembrandt (Rembrandt Shipping Company).
 Or why not hop on a water taxi and be ferried to your destination in an unusual way?

 Boating around Leiden